pugson/react-farcaster-embed/README.md

 ## Custom Endpoint

-In case you need to self host the Warpcast Client API proxy, you can [fork this repo](https://github.com/pugson/farcaster-api-proxy) and set the `customEndpoint` option in the `FarcasterEmbed` component.
+In case you need to self host the Farcaster Client API proxy, you can [fork this repo](https://github.com/pugson/farcaster-api-proxy) and set the `customEndpoint` option in the `FarcasterEmbed` component.

 Easiest way to do this is to make a wrapper component with that option applied.
 Example: